 Instructions for Returning Federal Grant Funds to DPI

 If it is determined Federal grant funds need to be returned to DPI, the subrecipient should complete either the IDEA or ESEA form listed below prior to returning any funds to DPI [34 CFR § 81.32(a)(2)(iii)].
 This will ensure that funds returned to DPI are tracked properly and retained by the LEA as carryover (if the return is done within the 27 months of the grant's availability).
+If there are ESSER or GEER funds that need to be returned, which should only occur if all of the available funds have been expended and there are no additional costs that can be applied to the grant, please complete the ESEA Fund Return notification form.

 - Notification - IDEA Fund Return (Flow-through, Preschool, CEIS, and Title I Schoolwide Set-Aside)

-- Notification - ESEA Fund Return (Title I-A, Title I-C, Title I-D, Title II-A, and Title III-A, Title IV-A)
+- Notification - ESEA Fund Return (Title I-A, Title I-C, Title I-D, Title II-A, and Title III-A, Title IV-A) - Includes ESSER and GEER Fund Return

 - Instructions for the handling of vendor refunds from a prior year